MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 - reisepass
 - österreichisch reisepass

-## Austria social security number or equivalent ID
+## Austria social security number or equivalent identification
 This sensitive information type entity is only available in the EU Social Security Number or Equivalent ID bundle.

 ### Format